The Brothers Karamazov

 Collective Note

-Can Theatre Cultivate Democracy?
+Can Theatre Practice Democracy?

 The Audience’s Gaze